pablichjenkov/macao-sdk/README.md

 }
 ```

-For macao-sdk-app, an extension on the core API to easy platform plugins integration.
+For **macao-sdk-app**, an extension on the core API to integrate platform plugins.

 ```kotlin
 sourceSets {